jeroenvdw/cloud-native-practical/lab-03-docker/README.md

 brew install docker
 ```

+**This wont do the trick, follow this [tutorial on Medium](https://medium.com/@yutafujii_59175/a-complete-one-by-one-guide-to-install-docker-on-your-mac-os-using-homebrew-e818eb4cfc3) for a full overview.**

 ## Dockerize our application

 Now we're going to package our application as a Docker image.
 Add a Dockerfile to the module root, alongside the pom.xml: